johnpeart/johnpeart.github.io/src/game/2024-10-06-wario-land.md

 The original *Wario Land* was a monochrome game, but I've been playing the game using a [ROM hacked version that adds colour](https://www.romhacking.net/hacks/6683/).

-{% include "components/objects/pocket.svg" screenshotCount:"001" caption:"After Wario beats Captain Syrup in the final level, Wario will be granted a wish by the genie for his own castle." %}
+{% include "components/objects/pocket.svg" screenshotCount:"001" %}

 On this latest play-through I've achieved what was previously impossible for 10-ish year old me: 100% completion.

 {% include "components/objects/pocket.svg" screenshotCount:"003" %}

-Finish the game with 99,999 coins and all the collectables and Wario is rewarded with his own planet for a “perfect game”.
+Finishing the game with 99,999 coins and having gotten all of the collectables, and you – well, Wario anyway – is rewarded with your own planet for a “perfect game”.